 April 15, 2017 – May 31, 2018

-TDEA-FAFEN is implementing the 14-month Community Leadership Development Programme (CLDP) in eight districts – Mardan, Nowshera, Peshawar, Swabi and Swat of Khyber Pakhtunkhwa (KP) and Hyderabad, Jamshoro, and Matyari of Sindh province.
-The Programme focuses on issues of Gender-Based Violence (GBV) in project districts and aims to capacitate and engage elected local government representatives and other community leaders for an active role to address GBV in their communities.
+The Community Leadership Development Program (CLDP) was a 14-month program funded by Trócaire — the development agency of the Catholic Church in Ireland.
+TDEA implemented the project in eight districts: Mardan, Nowshera, Peshawar, Swabi and Swat in Khyber Pakhtunkhwa (KP) and Hyderabad, Jamshoro, and Matiari in Sindh province.
+The program was designed to focus on the issues of Gender Based Violence (GBV) and aimed to capacitate as well as engage elected local government representatives, and other community leaders to play a proactive role in addressing GBV.

 Women’s Action for Better Workplaces

 December 1, 2016 – November 31, 2018